zoecheno/CGFNet/README.md

 # CGFNet
-This repository hosts an implementation of CGFNet.
+This repository hosts the implementation of CGFNet.